nobrakal/asak/README.md

 #### The name

 This tool is about making partitions.
-Consequently, its name is about music: [asak](https://en.wikipedia.org/wiki/Tuareg_people#Music) is the name of Tuareg's traditional songs accompanied by a monocord violin.
+Consequently, its name is about music: [asak](https://en.wikipedia.org/wiki/Tuareg_people#Music) is the name of Tuareg's traditional songs accompanied by a monochord violin.